Telangana Lok Adalat

-Telangana Lok Adalat or Telangana State Legal Services Authority (People's Court) is a statutory and autonomous body formed under Legal Services Authorities Act, 1987 as an alternative dispute resolution mechanism used in the state of Telangana, as per Constitution of India.
-It is a legal system to resolve pending cases at Panchayat or rural places, or those in a pre-litigation stage in courts are resolved amicably.
-It is recognised as statutory authority under the Legal Services Authorities Act, 1987 and the Lok Adalats award or decision are deemed to be civil court case and final and enforceable on both parties.
-Such an award is not appealable in any court of law as currently there are no provision for the same.
-However, by approaching the court of appropriate jurisdiction, litigation can be initiated by any party in the suit if any of them are dissatisfied with the decision of the Lok Adalat (in the absence of any provision for appeal against such award).
+Telangana Lok Adalat or Telangana State Legal Services Authority (People's Court) is a statutory and autonomous body formed under the Legal Services Authorities Act, 1987, as an alternative dispute resolution mechanism used in the state of Telangana, as per the Constitution of India.
+The legal body utilizes the Indian legal mechanism of Lok Adalat, an alternative dispute redressal mechanism that enables cases pending in courts of law or in pre-litigation stages to be resolved amicably.
+It is recognised as a statutory authority under the Legal Services Authorities Act, 1987, and the Lok Adalat decisions made by the body are deemed to be final civil court judgements enforceable on both parties and not appealable in any court of law.
+However, by approaching the court of appropriate jurisdiction, litigation can be initiated by any party in the suit if they are dissatisfied with the decision of the Lok Adalat (in the absence of any provision for appeal against such an award).

 "Section 22 B of The Legal Services Authorities Act 1987 provides for the establishment of Permanent Lok Adalats (PLA) for exercising jurisdiction in respect of one or more public utility services (PUS).
-Section 22 A of The Legal Services Authorities Act 1987 states what constitutes 'Public Utility Services' for the purpose of Permanent Lok Adalat".
+Section 22 A of The Legal Services Authorities Act 1987 states what constitutes 'Public Utility Services' for Permanent Lok Adalat".

 History and Administration

 Telangana Lok Adalat is designed to provide constitutional protection guaranteed under Article 14 and 39-A of the Constitution of India, of “ACCESS TO JUSTICE FOR ALL”.
 The provisions of Constitution had been drafted to help every citizen to get justice irrespective of their economic or other limitations.
 The primary value laid down as per Indian Constitutional philosophy is individual dignity which forms the basis of human rights and demands on a holistic basis of civil, political, economic, social, and cultural rights.

-Telangana Lok Adalat is formed with objective and purpose of ensuring and providing visible, practical and positive initiatives ensuring equality and non bias decisions as laid down in Constitution of India and assumes significance due to illiteracy and poverty prevalent in India.
+The Telangana Lok Adalat has been established with the objective of ensuring accessible, practical, and effective dispute resolution while upholding the principles of equality and impartiality enshrined in the Constitution of India.
+It assumes particular significance in addressing the needs of people affected by poverty, illiteracy, and limited access to the formal justice system.

 Lok Adalats are constituted at below levels: